Zay7ab/smart-health-companion/README.md

 ## 🌟 Overview

-Smart Health Companion is a final year project (FYP) that combines Machine Learning, Deep Learning, and Generative AI into a single web application.
-Users can predict heart disease risk, analyze chest X-rays for pneumonia, and chat with an AI health assistant — all in one futuristic glassmorphism UI.
+**ClinIQ (Smart Health Companion)** is a final year project (FYP) that bridges the gap between static medical data and conversational AI.
+It features a unique **Vitals Observation Deck** that feeds real-time patient context into a **Llama 3.3 (70B)** powered assistant, alongside high-precision ML models for cardiac and pulmonary diagnostics.

 ---